starschema/COVID-19-data/README.md

 Data and transformations are provided 'as is', *without any warranty or representation, express or implied, of correctness, usefulness or fitness to purpose*.
 Starschema Inc. and its contributors disclaim all representations and warranties of any kind with respect to the data or code in this repository to the fullest extent permitted under applicable law.

+The following data sets are subject to restrictions of use:

+* JHU data sets: academic/research use only
+* KFF data sets: non-commercial use only
+* NYT data sets: non-commercial use only

 The 2019 novel coronavirus (2019-nCoV)/COVID-19 outbreak is a rapidly evolving situation.
 Data may be out of date or incorrect due to reporting constraints.
 Before making healthcare or other personal decisions, please consult a physician licensed to practice in your jurisdiction and/or the website of the public health authorities in your jurisdiction, such as the [CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html), [Public Health England](https://www.gov.uk/government/collections/coronavirus-covid-19-list-of-guidance) or [Public Health Canada](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html).
 Nothing in this repository is to be construed as medical advice.

 ## Citation